MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-overview.md

 If your Windows Server Active Directory is federated with Azure AD, users can authenticate with SQL Server using their Windows credentials, either as a Windows logins or an Azure AD login.
 Azure AD doesn't support all AD features, such as service accounts or complex networking forest architecture that is supported for Windows Server Active Directory.

-> [!IMPORTANT]
-> Azure AD authentication is only supported for SQL Server running in mixed mode authentication (allowing SQL Server and Windows authentication mode).
-If only Windows authentication mode is chosen, Azure AD authentication is not supported.

 ## Connect SQL Server to Azure with Azure AD

 For SQL Server to communicate with Azure, both SQL Server and the Windows or Linux host it runs on must be registered with [Azure Arc](../../../sql-server/azure-arc/overview.md).
-To do this, you'll need to install the [Azure Arc Agent](/azure/azure-arc/servers/overview) and [SQL Server extension](../../../sql-server/azure-arc/overview.md).
+To do this, you'll need to install the [Azure Arc Agent](/azure/azure-arc/servers/overview) and [SQL Server Azure Arc extension](../../../sql-server/azure-arc/overview.md).
 This will facilitate SQL Server’s  communication with Azure.

 To get started, see [Connect your SQL Server to Azure Arc](../../../sql-server/azure-arc/connect.md).